Middle Level Commissioners: History

-The Royal Commission of Sewers reversed the decision when it met at Huntingdon in 1639, and an Act of Parliament passed in 1649 (the "Pretended Act") authorised William Russell, 5th Earl of Bedford and his associates (the Company of Adventurers) to further drain the land.
-The Act divided the Bedford Level into three parts, each with its own Board of Commissioners, and so the North Level, the Middle Level and the South Level were formed.
+The Royal Commission of Sewers reversed the decision when it met at Huntingdon in 1639, and an act of Parliament passed in 1649 (the "Pretended Act") authorised William Russell, 5th Earl of Bedford and his associates (the Company of Adventurers) to further drain the land.
+The act divided the Bedford Level into three parts, each with its own Board of Commissioners, and so the North Level, the Middle Level and the South Level were formed.
 Vermuyden again managed the works, which included the cutting of the New Bedford River, running parallel to the Old Bedford Level, which created a huge washland covering 4700 acre from Earith to Salters Lode to store flood water.
 Most of the work carried out was in the Middle Levels; some took place in the North Levels, but Vermuyen's plan for the South Level of a channel to prevent water from the rivers on the eastern edge of the fens from ever entering the lowlands was shelved, and was not finally implemented until the Cut-off Channel was built in the late 1960s and early 1970s.
 The South Level Barrier Bank to the east and the Middle Level Barrier Bank to the west were constructed to protect the Middle Level from the flood waters.
 The work was again declared to be complete in 1656.

-By this time Parliament had taken over much of the King's former authority and was deemed necessary and desirable to reincorporate the company via an Act of Parliament in order to satisfactorily manage the completion and maintenance of the scheme.
-The Bedford Level Corporation was created by the General Drainage Act (15 Car II) which received royal assent on 27 July 1663.
-The corporations general objectives remained unchanged but its powers in respect of navigation rights and taxation were much improved.
-The organisation was to comprise a Governor, six bailiffs, 20 conservators and the commonalty.
+By this time Parliament had taken over much of the king's former authority and it was deemed necessary and desirable to reincorporate the company via an act of Parliament in order to satisfactorily manage the completion and maintenance of the scheme.
+The Bedford Level Corporation was created by the General Drainage Act 1663 (15 Cha.
+2. c.
+17) which received royal assent on 27 July 1663.
+The corporation's general objectives remained unchanged but its powers in respect of navigation rights and taxation were much improved.
+The organisation was to comprise a governor, six bailiffs, 20 conservators and the commonalty.

 The improved drainage caused a rapid shrinkage of the peat fen and land levels dropped.
 The rivers remained at their original levels, as their beds were covered in a layer of sand, and soon the rivers were higher than the surrounding land.
 Within 30 years flooding returned, and although the advent of wind pumps to raise water into the rivers helped the situation a little, it was not until the arrival of steam pumps in the early nineteenth century that the vision of the Adventurers was realised.
 Steam was replaced by diesel engines from 1913 and by automated electric pumps from 1948.